lh3/lh3.github.com/_posts/2021-01-11-minigraph-as-a-multi-assembly-sv-caller.md

 genomes in comparison to transposon insertions (the "Partial-repeat" bar on the right plot).
 Genes in these loci, a few hundred of them, are frequently related to immune systems (e.g. many HLA/KIR genes) or under rapid evolution in the primate or human lineage (e.g. AMY\* and NBPF\* genes).
-My last [plot post][collapse] mentioned 10% genes that have multiple copies in CHM13 are single-copy in GRCh38.
-These genes under copy-number changes mostly come from the "Partial-repeat" bar, too.
+[My last blog post][collapse] mentioned 10% genes that have multiple copies in CHM13 are single-copy in GRCh38.
+These genes mostly come from the "Partial-repeat" bar, too.

 ![](http://www.liheng.org/images/minigraph/plot.jpg)